Ok.. well, not technically.

 When you’re ready to give up your lease, it becomes available for someone to take over at the actual cost of what you paid for your lease plus capital improvements (no profiting, no selling/marketing, no passing it on to an heir).

 SKP Saguaro is registered as a 55+ up park to meet FHA regulations for exemptions, but they are welcoming of those under 55 but over 18.
 As long as they don’t exceed the 20% quota of residents under 55 – they’ll continue this policy.
+As far as we are aware, they are the only SKP Co-Op park that will sell a lease to someone under 55.

 (For more on 55+ up rules: Can You Stay in 55+ RV Parks if You’re Under 55?)